econchick/roguelynn/_containers/projects/2013-09-02-karmawhore.md

 ---
-title: "Karmawho.re: Your Reddit Comment Karma Visualized"
+title: "Karmawho.re"
 layout: post.html
 category: [projects, resume]
 proj_url: http://www.karmawho.re
+lead: "Your Reddit Comment Karma Visualized"
 ---

 Is a lot of your time wasted from [derping][derp] around on [Reddit][reddit]?
 Do you find that you have to correct someone when they’re [**wrong** on the internet][wrong]?
 Wish that your collected comment karma was worth something?